zzhou007/links/links.md

 ```

 Here we are creating a soft link of the folder called essays into the dropbox folder.
-If the cloud provider you are using does not suppert symbolic links simply do.
+If the cloud provider you are using does not support symbolic links, simply type the following:

 ```
 cd ~